GhostZen13/Codevita/README.md

 # TCS_Codevita
-These are my solutions for TCS CodeVita challenges
+These are my solutions for TCS CodeVita challenge